 - Major plumbing work if a bathroom is to be added

-This option refers to a project that involves taking a basement space that is already finished and altering the layout of the space and completing the refinishing work.
+A full basement remodel takes a basement space that is already in place but not finished and alters the layout of the space and finishes it to make it habitable.
 This type of remodeling project typically costs between $20,000 and $30,000 for basic labor and materials costs, not counting any extras.
-In may involve creating spaces such as play rooms, recreation rooms, additional bedrooms, or home offices.
+It may involve creating spaces such as playrooms, recreation rooms, additional bedrooms, or home offices.

-If you are willing to do the demolition of existing walls before calling in... contractors to do finishing work, you can save as much as $2,000 on the overall cost.
+If you are willing to do the demolition of existing walls before calling in contractors, you can save as much as $2,000 to $5,000 on the overall cost.

 Remodeling work on a basement usually involves some upgrades to wiring and HVAC systems as part of the basic cost package.
-Adding new plumbing—such as when a new bathroom or wet bar is being installed, will add to the basic cost, however (see Ala Carte Pricing, below)
+Adding new plumbing—such as when a new bathroom or wet bar is being installed, will add to the basic cost.

-Costs for having such a system installed are about $40 to $50 per square foot, which means that a 1,500 square foot basement could run you as much as $75,000 for a top-of-the-line system.
+Costs of basement finishing systems are about $40 to $50 per square foot, which means that a 1,500-square-foot basement could run you as much as $75,000 for a top-of-the-line system.
 And costs can, of course, go higher if there is substantial wiring and plumbing work done by other contractors as part of your overall project.

 If you want to estimate with more precision, it is possible to estimate in a line item fashion, using these ballpark estimates of costs for various elements of a basement finishing project.
 These estimates assume professional installation in a region with average labor costs.

-- Permits vary greatly from region to region, with typical costs running between $100 and $1,500, depending on the level of basement remodeling.
+- Permits: Building permits vary greatly from region to region, with typical costs running between $100 and $1,500, depending on the level of basement remodeling.

-- Framing costs about $1 per square foot.
+- Framing: Framing the basement costs about $1 to $2 per square foot.

-- Installing and finishing drywall costs about $1.50 per square... foot
+- Drywall: Installing and finishing drywall costs about $2 per square foot

-- Ceilings range from $1 to $6 per square foot, depending on complexity.
-At the low end, are ceilings that simply must be covered with wallboard and finished.
-But all too often there is framing work that also needs to be done in order to box in heat ducts or to lower the ceiling for running mechanicals.
+- Ceiling: Basement ceilings range from $1 to $6 per square foot, depending on complexity.
+At the low end are ceilings that simply must be covered with wallboard and finished.
+But often there is framing work that needs to be done in order to box in heat ducts or to lower the ceiling in certain areas for hiding the mechanicals.

-- Sealing a basement and foundation against water infiltration costs an average of $4,100, nationally.
+- Moisture control: Sealing a basement and foundation against water infiltration costs around $4,000 to $8,000.

-- Installing a sump pump to help keep a basement dry comes with an average cost of $1,100.
+- Sump pump: Installing a sump pump to help keep a basement dry comes with an average cost of $1,100.

-- An egress window, where it is required, costs, on average, $3,500.
+- Egress window: An egress window, where it is required, costs, on average, $3,500.
 Egress windows may be required if any room in the basement is used as a bedroom.

-- A closet, which is a necessary feature if a basement room is to officially qualify as a bedroom, costs from $1,000, for a simple boxed-in section of the basement with bi-fold doors, to $5,000 to $15,000 for a full-scale walk-in closet with shelving.
+- Closet: A closet, which is a necessary feature if a basement room is to qualify as a bedroom, costs from $1,000, for a simple boxed-in section of the basement with bi-fold doors, to $5,000 to $15,000 for a full-scale walk-in closet with shelving.

-- A gas fireplace costs, on average, about $2,000 to $6,000.
+- Fireplace: A gas fireplace costs, on average, about $2,000 to $6,000.
 A plumber is required to install new gas lines to the fireplace location.